Zoegp/zoegp.github.io/leafbyte-faqs.md

 ##### What access does LeafByte have to my Google Drive?
 Are you requesting too much access?
 LeafByte has no access to your Google Drive unless you choose to save to Google Drive and explicitly give LeafByte access.
 Even then, LeafByte requests the minimum access it needs.

 Specifically, LeafByte requests two permissions: the ability to get your Google user id (which is a large number that identifies you) and the ability to write to LeafByte's files in Google Drive.
-Note that LeafByte does not receive any access at all to files that it didn't create.
+Note that LeafByte does not receive any access to files that it didn't create.
 On a [technical level](https://developers.google.com/identity/protocols/oauth2/scopes), LeafByte requests the `openid` and `https://www.googleapis.com/auth/drive.file` OAuth 2.0 scopes.

 LeafByte needs the Google user id so that it works smoothly if multiple Google accounts are used with it.
-For example, suppose you save some data to your personal Google Drive and some other data to your lab's Google Drive.
-If we didn't get the Google user id, if you ever, ever signed into a different Google account, saving might crash under certain circumstances.
 Note that this Google user id never leaves your device: it is only used internally to avoid errors.

 LeafByte of course needs Google Drive access to save to Google Drive.
-LeafByte requests the level of access to only be able to access files that are used with LeafByte.
-Our usage is even more narrow than that, but that's the lowest access we can request.
-Specifically, we create new folders, put images in those folders, create datasheets, and append rows to those datasheets.
-We never edit previous images or data.
-We never even view/access the files we're creating and writing to, so LeafByte does not read or know about anything else you're adding to the datasheets.
+This allows LeafByte to create new folders, put images in those folders, create datasheets, and append rows to those datasheets.
+We never view/access, or edit previous images or data.

 All that said, the Google sign-in will show these two pages: